Hanna Gill-Piątek: Politics and social activism

 the Civic Platform, and was elected as a member of the Łódź Voivodeship Sejmik in 2024, and also joined the afterwards.
 The same year, she unsuccessfully run in the elections to the European Parliament.

 In 2023, the Supreme Council of Ukraine awarded her the White Cross "Honor et Gloria", for her activism and help regarding the Russo-Ukrainian War.

-Private life
+Personal life

+Gill-Piątek identifies as bisexual.
 She was married twice, including to writer Tomasz Piątek.
+Gill-Piątek was also in a romantic relationship with politician Anna Maria Żukowska, who also has been a member of the Sejm since 2019.
 She has a son, Martyn Gill, who is a painter responsible for several murals in Łódź.
-She is bisexual.